-The Davis - Stuart Inc. water system serves a population of approximately 75 people.
+The Greenville Water System serves a population of approximately 105 people.
 The supply is from a single well.
-The well is pumped to provide an average daily production of about 20,129 gallons per day.
+The well is pumped to provide an average daily production of about 13,500 gallons per day.
 The type of flow in Karst Areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
 This subterranean drainage is a very complex regime.

-There are shallow sinkholes in the SWAP area and the surface streams will generally lose their water to the subsurface.
+There may be shallow sinkholes in this area and the surface streams will generally lose their water to the subsurface.
 Surface waters can enter the ground water regime very quickly via direct injection through sinkholes or other fracture or solution openings.
 The type of flow in karst areas is described as being conduit flow and is delivered via strike oriented cave passages or along fault planes and fault passages.
 The estimated land area (approximately 288 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Potesta & Associates used an interim 2000 feet fixed radius delineation.
 This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.